HL7/fhircast-docs/docs/specification/STU2.md

 ```

 ### Subscription Confirmation
 If a subscription or unsubscription is not denied, the Hub SHALL confirm the subscription.
-For `hub.channel.type`=`webhook`, the confirmation verifies the intent of the subscriber and ensures that the subscriber actually controls the callback url.
-For `hub.channel.type`s of both `webhook` and `websocket`, this subscription confirmation step informs the subscriber of the details of Hub's recently created subscription.
+The subscription confirmation step informs the subscriber of the details of Hub's recently created subscription.
+For `webhook` subscriptions, the confirmation also verifies the intent of the subscriber and ensures that the subscriber actually controls the callback url.

 #### `webhook` Intent Verification Request
 In order to prevent an attacker from creating unwanted subscriptions on behalf of a subscriber (or unsubscribing desired ones), a Hub must ensure that a `webhook` subscriber did indeed send the subscription request.
 The Hub SHALL verify a subscription request by sending an HTTPS GET request to the subscriber's callback URL as given in the subscription request.
 This request SHALL have the following query string arguments appended